microsoft/coyote/docs/_learn/overview/what-is-coyote.md

   `StateMachine` type for easy development of event-driven state-machines.
 A `StateMachine` is simply an `Actor` with explicit `States` and event-driven state transitions.

-Note that you cannot use the above two programming models at the same time in the same process.
+Note that you cannot currently systematically test the above two programming models at the same time.

 <div class="embed-responsive embed-responsive-16by9">
 {% include architecture.svg %}